frostbrosracing/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch.png](https://github.com/frostbrosracing/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 By analyzing outcomes of campaigns based on their fundraising goal we can further leverage the data toward a successful effort.
-This was achieved by creating a table and using a ***CountIf*** function to sum the results of each campaign in the "play" subcategory according to the established **goal ranges** and **various outcomes** *(successful, failed, or canceled)*.
+This was achieved by creating a table and using a ***CountIf*** function to sum the results of each campaign in the "play" subcategory according to the established **goal ranges** *(shown below on the "x" axis)* and various **outcomes** *(successful, failed, or canceled)*.
 By doing so, we can quickly visualize the result to provide further recommendation to Louise.
 Below is a chart showing the percentage, by campaign outcome, of the total number of campaigns within each defined goal range.

 ![Outcomes_vs_Goals.png](https://github.com/frostbrosracing/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)